jkurthoconnor/language-specific-problems/crs225/practice_constructors_and_prototypes1.md

                                               // if no args are passed;
                                               // `new` is doing the work
                                               // of creating a new instance

+// why does it work? `constructor` points
+// to the constructor function itself; since `ninjaA.constructor` evaluates
+// to its constructor function, `Ninja`, it can be called with
+// the `new` operator

 console.log(ninjaB.constructor === ninjaA.constructor);    //  true
 ```